Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 view on the connection between clients and the resolver, or as a separate process on the resolver system that inspects network traffic.
 Such solutions will no longer function when traffic between clients and resolvers is encrypted.
-There are, however, legitimate reasons for DNS privacy service operators to inspect DNS traffic, e.g. to monitor for network security threats.
-Operators may therefore need to invest in alternative means of monitoring that relies on either the resolver software directly, or exporting DNS traffic from the resolver using e.g. [@dnstap].
+Many DNS privacy service operators still have need to inspect DNS traffic, e.g., to monitor for network security threats.
+Operators may therefore need to invest in alternative means of monitoring that relies on either the resolver software directly, or exporting DNS traffic from the resolver using e.g., [@dnstap].

 Optimization: